duncanbradley/thesis/reproducibility.md

 Haroz (2018) - journal articles alone do not provide a complete picture of a research project, so data and code must be openly accessible for the research to be considered reliable/trustworthy.
 In the visualisation field, a lack of sharing prevents proper examination of conclusions.
 In VIS 2017 - 15% shared materials openly, 6% shared data openly.
 Certain sites are less reliable than others because they are easily modified, or are short-lived, becoming afflicted by ‘link-rot’.

+# Conluding Remarks

+Working reproducibly is a duty (Sandve et al., 2013).
+Research software is opaque unless shared, then it becomes transparent (Morin et al., 2012).

 __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __
 __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __
 __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __